Section 5104.21 | Child day camp registration.

 (C) A person, firm, organization, institution, or agency operating a child day camp that is exempt under division (B) of this section from registering under division (A) of this section may elect to register itself under division (A) of this section.
 All requirements of this section and the rules adopted pursuant to this section shall apply to any exempt child day camp that so elects to register.

 (D) The director of job and family services shall adopt pursuant to Chapter 119. of the Revised Code rules prescribing the registration form and establishing the procedure for the child day camps to register.
-The form shall state both of the following:
+The form shall not be longer than one typewritten page and shall state both of the following:

 (1) That the child day camp administrator or the administrator's representative agrees to provide the parents of each school-age child who attends or participates in that child day camp with the telephone number of the county department of health and the public children services agency of the county in which the child day camp is located;